who we are

 Receiving a significant grant from the Knight Foundation in 2009 allowed our fledgling organization to establish and furnish an office and hire an executive director.
 And thanks to the generosity of Kim Williams of Marpan, we were able to create this website.

 Each year since 2007 there have been new KCCI Community Catalyst teams and projects.
-While each catalyst team has contributed a significant project to our community, Sustainable Tallahassee is one of only a few that have incorporated and have continued to thrive.
+While each catalyst team has contributed a significant project to our community, Sustainable Tallahassee is one of only a few that have incorporated and have continued to thrive as we address the evolving challenges of our community to be more sustainable.
 Our programs and projects keep growing as we seek new opportunities to make our Tallahassee regional community a sustainable place for today and for future generations.